sabd-project/sabd-cli-python/README.md

 ## Requirements

-- Python 2.7
+- Python 3.5

-### Ubuntu/Fedora
-run `sudo pip install -r requirements.txt` to install all deps required for this project
+run `pip install -r requirements.txt` to install all deps required for this project

+### Windows
+You may need to set the `set PYTHONIOENCODING=utf-8` env variable for unicode to work on Windows console

 ## Tests
 Using [nose](https://nose.readthedocs.org/en/latest/) as a test framework (see sabd id 51).